modularml/mojo/stdlib/docs/style-guide.md

 ### Import Statements

-- Explicitly import functions used rather than relying on transitive imports
+- Explicitly import entities (functions, structs, aliases) used rather than relying on transitive imports.
 - Import only what you use; in general, prefer not to use `from some_package import *`.
 - Import statements should be sorted lexicographically.